efortanely/Pets4Me/README.md

 ### Testing with docker

 Use `make dtest`.
-This uses a temporary container to run the tests that is separate from any container you've created with `make dcreate` etc.
+This uses a container you created with make `make dcreate` etc. Do __NOT__ use `make dcreate-remote`, or you'll end up wiping the real database and putting our garbage test data in it instead.

 ### Formatting